-In early 2022, the compensation committee reviewed the base salaries of our executive officers, including our Named Executive Officers (other than Mr. Darling who joined the Company in December 2022), taking into consideration a competitive market analysis performed by Compensia and the recommendations of our CEO (except with respect to his own base salary), as well as the other factors described above.
-Following this review, the compensation committee and CEO made the decision not to increase the salaries of any SVP (including our Named Executive Officers), and instead to focus 2022 compensation changes on variable compensation.

-The annual base salaries of our Named Executive Officers for 2022 were as follows:
+In early 2023, the compensation committee reviewed the base salaries of our executive officers, including our Named Executive Officers, taking into consideration a competitive market analysis prepared by Compensia and the recommendations of our CEO (except with respect to his own base salary), as well as the other factors described above.
+Following this review, the compensation committee made a recommendation to the independent members of our Board not to increase the base salary of our CEO and the decision not to increase the base salary of Mr. Darling (who joined Upstart in December 2022), but to increase the base salaries of the Messrs.
+Datta and Gu to remain competitive with those of our compensation peer group.
+The annual base salaries of our Named Executive Officers for 2023 were as follows:

-Named Executive Officer
+Named Executive Officer 2023 Base Salary

 Dave Girouard \$ 460,000

-Sanjay Datta \$ 410,000
+Sanjay Datta \$ 425,000

-Paul Gu \$ 15,000
+Paul Gu \$ 425,000

 Scott Darling \$ 410,000

-Anna Counselman \$ 360,000